NishiVatsha/AI-Voice-Assistant-Project/README.md

-# AI-Voice-Assistant-Project

-# Voice Assistant
+# AI Voice Assistant Project

 A Python-based voice assistant that accepts spoken commands, responds using speech, provides the current date and time, and allows users to set voice-based reminders.